 Few Tips About Walnuts and Diabetes

-It is good to have a walnut in the raw form with peels.
+It is good to have a walnut in raw form with peels.
 Even if, its peel is somewhat bitter.
-Prior to purchasing this nut, breath it and check if its stale.
+Prior to purchasing this nut, breathe it and check if it’s stale.

 Before buying a walnut, it is better to smell it for checking its freshness.
 In typical situations, a person may even crush and pour walnuts over their salads.
 Or, they can mildly roast them with veggies or yoghurt.

 Nuts accompany a high-fat content, and thus they are susceptible to becoming rotten.
 Rotten nuts are not dangerous.
 However, their flavor is quite sharp which individuals might find unfavorable.
 The shelf life of walnuts can be improved by keeping them in a cool, dark, and dry place.

 People keep walnuts in a refrigerator under 40 degrees or in a freezer under 0 degrees.
 As a result, they can be preserved for more than a year.